 Fire is a natural process and a mechanism for biological renewal across forest and rangeland ecosystems.
-During the 20th Century, federal, state, and local firefighters were successful at putting out most wildland fires in the early stages.
+During the 20th century, federal, state, and local firefighters were successful at putting out most wildland fires in the early stages.
 An unintended consequence was the overstocking of the nation's forests with trees and ladder fuels.
-These overstocked conditions combine with other stresses such as drought, insects, and disease, invasive species, and longer, hotter summers to create uncharacteristically large wildlfires that threaten homes, communities, and cultural and resource values, and can cause widespread property damage.
+These overstocked conditions combine with other stressors such as drought; insects and disease; invasive species; and longer, hotter summers to create uncharacteristically large wildfires that threaten homes, communities, and cultural and resource values, and can cause widespread property damage.

 Large, destructive wildfires led to the drafting of the 1995 Federal Wildland Fire Policy and Program Review.
-The review looked at wildland management fire issues, focused mainly on the federal ownership, and included fuels management, the role of fire in the environment, and wildland-urban interface issues.
-The 1995 review was updated in 2001 -- the year Congress passed the National Fire Plan.
-The National Fire Plan brought together diverse stakeholders, including federal and state land management agencies, tribes, private landowners, local governments, and firefighting agencies to develop the National Fire Plan 10-Year Strategy Implementation Plan to reduce fuels, protect communities through education and homeowner assistance, and improve firefighting capacity and coordination.
+The review looked at wildland management fire issues, focused mainly on the federal ownership and included fuels management, the role of fire in the environment, and wildland-urban interface issues.
+The 1995 review was updated in 2001-the year Congress passed the National Fire Plan.
+The National Fire Plan brought together diverse stakeholders, including federal and state land management agencies, tribes, private landowners, local governments, and firefighting agencies to develop the National Fire Plan to reduce fuels, protect communities through education and homeowner assistance, and improve firefighting capacity and coordination.

-The Quadrennial Fire Reviews (QFR) were conducted in both 2005 and 2009.
-The intent of these assessments was to consider the present and look to the future to advance a unified wildland fire management strategic vision for the five federal resource management agencies under the Departments of the Interior (DOI) and Agriculture (USDA), in partnership with others in the wildland fire management community.
+The Quadrennial Fire and Fuels Review (QFFR) in 2005 and the Quadrennial Fire Review (QFR) in 2009 were assessments intended to consider the present and look to the future, to advance a unified wildland fire management strategic vision for the five federal resource management agencies under the Departments of the Interior (DOI) and Agriculture (USDA), in partnership with others in the wildland fire management community.
 The QFR anticipated future wildland fire management needs, risk to communities and firefighters, as well as described core mission strategies and key capabilities that could be applied to wildland fire management challenges.
-The QFR was also the first in what would become a series of reviews, plans and strategies to move the fire community and the nation forward safely and more effectively.
-None, however, completely solved the problems; as communities and the wildland fire environment are constantly changing, requiring the fire community to do the same.
+The QFR was also the first in what would become a series of reviews, plans, and strategies to move the fire community and the nation forward safely and more effectively.
+None, however, completely solved the problems, as communities and the wildland fire environment are constantly changing, requiring the fire community to do the same.

-Annual fire suppression costs are high.
-In 2002, the cost of suppression to the federal government was \$1.7 billion.
+Annual fire suppression costs are significant for federal, state, and local governments, and can cost in excess of \$2 billion in particularly severe fire seasons, high, in 2002, the cost of suppression to the federal government was \$1.7 billion.
 In 2008, state and local governments spent over \$1.6 billion on suppression and wildland fire mitigation.
-In 2009, the escalating federal fire suppression costs and adverse impacts to other federal land management programs led Congress to pass the Federal Land Assistance and Enhancement Act (FLAME Act), which authorized a supplemental funding source for federal emergency wildland fire suppression.
-In addition, the FLAME Act directs the USDA and DOI to develop a National Cohesive Wildland Fire Management Strategy, to comprehensively address wildland fire management in the United States.
+In 2009, the escalating federal fire suppression costs and adverse impacts to other federal land management programs led Congress to pass the Federal Land Assistance and Enhancement Act (FLAME Act), which authorized a additional supplemental funding source for federal emergency wildland fire suppression.
+In addition, the FLAME Act directs the USDA and DOI to develop a national cohesive wildland fire management strategy to comprehensively address wildland fire management in the United States.

-The FLAME Act was the catalyst for the development of a cohesive strategy for managing fire-prone landscapes and wildland fire across the nation.
-Understanding the challenges presented require a holistic approach, unified thinking, and cooperation among the multitude of stakeholders who share concern for America's landscapes led to the creation of a national cohesive strategy-not a federal cohesive strategy.
+The FLAME Act was the catalyst for developing a cohesive strategy for managing fire-prone landscapes and wildland fire across the nation.
+Understanding the challenges presented required a holistic approach, unified thinking, and cooperation among the multitude of stakeholders who share concern for America's landscapes, and led to the creation of a national cohesive strategy, not a federal cohesive strategy.

 Within the fire community, a shared vision has taken shape: working together to prepare landscapes for natural fire occurrences, to prepare communities to face wildfire risks, and to coordinate effective wildland fire response.
 An example of this vision is the Greater Okefenokee Association of Landowners.
-This is an organization of over 70 landowners/agencies (private, state, and federal) that works together and strategizes for wildfires that occur in and near the fire prone Okefenokee Swamp in southeast Georgia.
+This is an